beapc18/Multi-view-3D-human-pose-fusion-for-robotic-arm-manipulation/README.md

 # MSC_CognitiveRoboticsLab

 Commands:
 For each camera run one prediction model from here (https://github.com/microsoft/human-pose-estimation.pytorch).
-Adapting the topics in the code for the topics published by the cameras:
+Adapting the topics in the code for the topics published by the cameras.
+The contents of the folder pose_estimation must be placed in the pose_estimation folder of the prediction microsoft model:

 ```
 python pose_estimation/run.py --flip-test --cfg experiments/coco/resnet152/256x192_d256x3_adam_lr1e-3.yaml --model-file models/pytorch/pose_coco/pose_resnet_152_256x192.pth.tar